ErpNetDocs/winclient/introduction/workspace-customization/working-with-panels.md

 ## Showing and hiding panels

-If you would like to show or hide some Panels, go to **Command ribbon >> View >> Visible panels**.
+If you would like to show or hide some panels, go to

+**Command ribbon >> View >> Visible panels**.

 ![Visible Panels](visible-panels.png)